 Museum Gajah or Museum Nasional?
 Are they the same or two different museums?
-Often people got confused with these name.
+Often people got confused with these names.

 Museum Nasional (the National Museum of Indonesia) is the official name of the museum.
 But most people call it Museum Gajah (the Elephant Museum) due to the elephant statue at the front of the museum.
-This statue is a gift from the king of Thailand: King Chulalongkorn in 1871.
+This statue was a gift from the King of Thailand: King Chulalongkorn, in 1871.
 Hence, going forward I will use the names interchangeably.

 The National Museum of Indonesia is the best museum in Indonesia.
 Its collections are enormous, which are well preserved in the well maintained building.
 You will not be disappointed going to this magnificent museum.

-Another perk in visiting Museum Gajah is there are some free tour guides.
-The scheduled tour guides is a program of Indonesian Heritage Society and offered in English, French, Mandarin, and Korea.
+Another perk in visiting Museum Gajah is the free tour guides.
+The scheduled tour guides is a program from Indonesian Heritage Society and offered in English, French, Mandarin, and Korea.

 Nevertheless, it is still exciting to explore Building B, the Statue Building.
 The museum occupies four of the seven floors of the building, full with priceless artifacts!